-Release \$6,000 if, within 12 months of the planning approval being issued:
+Release 10% if, within 12 months of the development approval being granted:

-(a) Landscaping is planted and established to the Shire's satisfaction.
+- (a) Landscaping is planted and established to the Shire's satisfaction. - (b) Landscaping has measures in place to ensure its maintenance to the Shire's satisfaction.

-- (b) Landscaping has measures in place to ensure its maintenance to the Shire's satisfaction. - Note: Landscaping may not be required if the second hand relocated dwelling is located in the "Rural Smallholdings" or "Rural" zones.
+Note: Landscaping may not be required if the second hand relocated dwelling is located in the "Rural Smallholdings" or "Rural" zones.
 Land size and prevailing landuse will govern whether the landscaping component is applicable and is at the discretion of the Shire.
-Should landscaping be determined to be irrelevant in the circumstances, the \$6,000 applicable to stage four will be refunded at the completion of stage 3 or may not be required at all.
+Should landscaping be determined to be irrelevant in the circumstances, the 10% applicable to Stage 4 will be refunded at the completion of Stage 3.